 The UWE Global Water Security Programme began in 2013, as part of the International Water Security Network.
-To date, seventeen UWE students from different disciplines (Geography, Engineering and Journalism) have had the opportunity to conduct research with impact on water and development issues overseas.
+To date, nearly 40 UWE students from different disciplines (Geography, Engineering and Journalism) have had the opportunity to conduct research with impact on water and development issues overseas.

 In 2013, five Geography students visited Uganda as part of the Programme.
 Oscar McLaughlin developed a Water User Committees handbook with NAPE that assisted communities across Uganda manage and improve their water resources.
 Grace Wright undertook an evaluation of WATSAN’s intervention to improve both school WASH facilities and the knowledge of schoolchildren about the importance of personal hygiene in reducing the incidence of water borne diseases.
 Grace Elliott, Liam Davies, and Lucy Morrell went to Volunteer Uganda, developing water quality, governance and resilience research with local communities, and contributing to a needs assessment report that was used to identify priority areas for intervention to address the worse aspects of poverty within Kanungu District.